 Customized classroom presentations, 20 minutes to an hour in length, on career specific topics such as resumes & cover letters, mock interviews, job & internship searching, networking, and more.

 To schedule a classroom visit, please contact our department.
 We will work to find a time when we can schedule a presentation for your class that will best meet your student’s needs.

 *Please allow two weeks notice for all classroom presentations.

 In addition to conducting classroom presentations, we are eager to visit faculty or department meetings to give an overview of the University of Minnesota Crookston Campus Career Development services.
 We enjoy the opportunity to dialog with faculty about current career issues and concerns facing undergraduate students.
 To schedule a visit to a staff meeting or for assistance in answering a career related question, contact our office where you will be referred to a career professional for assistance.

 Annual reports, company literature and profiles, videotapes, and brochures supplied by organizations that recruit on campus help students research employers and prepare for interviews.

-UMC Career Development, in collaboration with the Office of Institutional Effectiveness, conducts annual surveys of graduates and presents the results in the Postgraduate Report.
+UMC Career Development, in collaboration with the Office of Institutional Effectiveness, conducts annual surveys of graduates on Career Outcomes.